About us

 Alice is the hostess at some London meetings.
 She has had this for 6 years ago having got it when she was 37.
 She’s been in and out of the dating scene since then so have plenty of experience of talking to partners about this.
 She’s a very active and actually got into hiking through HVA in a way!
 (If you come, you can ask her to explain that.)
 Like all of our hosts and volunteers, she’s friendly and non-judgemental so feel free to come along and have a chat and ask questions.

-We need volunteers also – answering helpline calls, hosting meetings, and helping part-time with office tasks, fundraising or social media programmes, and much more… Get in touch: [email protected].
+We need volunteers also – answering helpline calls (from their homes), hosting meetings, and helping part-time at the office with administration tasks, fundraising, social media programmes, or with SEO and much more… Get in touch: [email protected].

-Six of them are doctors who specialise in sexual health medicine:
+Five of them are distinguished doctors and professors specialising in sexual health medicine:

 • Professor Michael W. Adler CBE MD FRCP FFCM